KenPainter/GenLogic/docs/building-database/10-cli-usage.md

 When modifying an existing schema:

 1. Edit your schema file
-2. Preview changes with dry run to see what will be modified
+2. Preview changes with dry run to see what will be modified (if desired)
 3. Apply changes when satisfied

 ### Debugging